chaituclasher/Sentiment-Snack/README.md

 ## Overview

+This Streamlit application is a foundational natural language processing (NLP) project.
-This Streamlit application, titled "Sentiment Snack: Bite-Sized Insights into Textual Emotions," allows users to analyze the sentiment and subjectivity of text inputs.
+Titled "Sentiment Snack: Bite-Sized Insights into Textual Emotions," allows users to analyze the sentiment and subjectivity of text inputs.

 ## Features